THE BIG PICTURE ON SERVICE STRATEGY

 - Scale - largest ride-sharing company attracts more drivers and customers

-- Network Effect - more drivers and customers translates quicker and more efficient pick-up and rides
+- Network Effect - more drivers and customers translate into quicker and more efficient pick-up and rides

 - Location - worldwide expansion to drive market share in the largest 1000 global cities